josh146/josh146.github.io/content/recipes/jam-doughnuts.md

 3. With the mixer on low speed, add butter a piece at a time, mixing until incorporated after each addition.
 Once all the butter has been added, mix until the dough is smooth, shiny and elastic (about 5 minutes).
-The dough should be tacky but not sticky.
+The dough should be tacky but not sticky.[ref]More flour may need to be added if the dough is still sticky after mixing in the butter.[/ref]

 4. Turn the dough out onto a clean surface and knead for a few minutes by hand.
 Place dough in a lightly oiled large bowl, cover loosely, and leave to rise in a warm spot until doubled in size,